AwesomeMohsin/event-management/task_description.md

 1. Make sure your design and website idea is unique.
 First, finalize your idea (what type of website you want to build).
 Then google the site design or visit `themeforest` to get your website idea.
 [You can visit this blog to collect free resources for your website](https://bootcamp.uxdesign.cc/free-images-and-resources-collection-for-website-c77f2fc46ce5).
 However, your website :x: `can not be related to your previous assignments or any demo project displayed in the course or in our conceptual sessions` :x:.

-2. Home page will have a navbar, banner/slider, services, and footer.Implement `active routes` on NavBar.
+2. Home page will have a navbar, banner/slider, services, and footer.Implement `active routes` on NavBar. done

 3. Add `two extra sections` in the home page in addition to the 4 sections mentioned above.